The evolution of blockchain: from cryptocurrency to enterprise solutions

 Finance and Banking

-• Scalability: The capacity to handle high transaction volumes without performance degradation or slowdowns.
+• Scalability – Handling high transaction volumes without slowdowns.

-Innovative solutions, such as layer-2 protocols and hybrid blockchains, are actively being developed to address these critical hurdles.
+Solutions like layer-2 protocols and hybrid blockchains are emerging to address these hurdles.

 “Blockchain is more than just a technology—it represents a fundamental shift in how we establish trust and ensure transparency in digital systems.”